 He says that antibiotics are important for fighting disease and should always be taken according to physician recommendations.
 However, making a point of eating dairy products rich in probiotic microbes and foods that provide nutrition for the probiotics will help these microbes prevent immune system and metabolic problems.

-The featured probiotics supplement is available as a system of two products or as a probiotic individually.
+The featured probiotics supplement is available as a system of two products or as a probiotic or prebiotic individually.
 Click on each link below for more information or to order.

 Other unique features and benefits include: